ajk/clj-gearman/README.md

   {:job-servers [{:host "localhost" :port 4730}]

    ; Number of threads to run per job server in a worker pool.
+   ; This will be multiplied by the number of job servers.
+   ; For example, if you connect to three servers and :nthreads if five, ; you will get 15 worker threads in total.
+   ;
    ; Defaults to one.
    :nthreads 4